 What is a digital nomad?

-digital nomad visa index digital nomad lifestyle tourist visa cayman islands internet speed global health score costa rica european countries south america up to a year internet connection tourism popularity neighboring countries up to five years income tax few months couple weeks southeast asiaDigital nomads utilize telecommunications technologies to perform their jobs remotely while traveling and living in various countries.
+digital nomad visa index digital nomad lifestyle tourist visa cayman islands internet speed global health score costa rica european countries south america up to a year internet connection tourism popularity neighboring countries up to five years income tax few months couple weeks southeast asiaDigital nomads are individuals who utilize telecommunications technologies to perform their jobs remotely while traveling and living in various countries.

 Businesses also recognize the benefits of remote work, such as reduced overhead costs and access to a broader talent pool.

-Best Countries for Digital Nomads
+10 Best Countries for Digital Nomads in 2024

 Read our European Digital Nomad Visa Guide: Everything you need to know